St. Alban's Church, Copenhagen: History

 The first sizable British community in Denmark settled in Elsinore in the early 16th century.
 The town was an important logistical hub for the collection of Sound Dues.
 First to arrive was a community of Scots which had a Scottish altar dedicated to Saint Jacob, Saint Andrew and the Scottish Saint Ninian in the local Saint Olaf's Church.
 The altar has now been moved to the National Museum of Denmark.
 Much of the Øresund traffic was British (in 1850 7,000 out of 20,000 passing ships were British) and over the course of time many English shipping agencies were established in Elsinore.
 There was even a British consul there, while Copenhagen had only a vice-consul.
 However, under the King's Law from 1665, which had instituted absolutism in Denmark, Lutheranism was the only faith allowed to hold religious services in Denmark.
 During the second half of the 18th century more and more foreign denominations were granted royal exemptions to this prohibition.

 Up through the 19th century the English community in Copenhagen grew as the city's significance as a centre of commerce increased.
 An English congregation held religious services in rented rooms in Store Kongensgade near Kongens Nytorv from 1834.
 The congregation had ambitions to build their own church and a Church Building Committee was established in 1854 but remained unable to find the means needed for the project.
 In 1864, it made an appeal to the then-Prince of Wales, and his consort, the Danish-born Princess Alexandra, took it upon her to assist.
 She managed to raise funds as well as provide a very attractive site for its construction when she persuaded the Danish Ministry of War to grant permission to have the church built on the esplanade outside the citadel Kastellet.

 The foundation stone of St. Alban's Church was laid on 19 September 1885.
 The church was designed by Arthur Blomfield.
 It was consecrated two years later on 17 September 1887.
 Present on the opening day was a large display of European royalty, including the Prince and Princess of Wales, King Christian IX and Queen Consort Louise of Denmark, Tsar Alexander III and Tsarina Maria Feodorovna of Russia and George I and Olga of Greece.
 Like Princess Alexandra, both George I and Maria Feodorovna were born Danish, issue of the Danish King and Queen Consort.
-Also present were the entire Diplomatic Corps, Ministers, representatives of the Army and Navy, church officials, and Greek, Russian and Roman Catholic Priests.
+Also present were the entire diplomatic corps, ministers, representatives of the army and navy, Anglican church officials and Greek Orthodox, Russian Orthodox and Roman Catholic priests.
 After the consecration, the Prince and Princess of Wales hosted a lunch on board the Royal Yacht HMY Osborne to which all those who had been closely connected with the realisation of the church were invited.